 Intel® Rapid Storage Technology application displays status information on your Intel® OptaneTM configuration.
-Run the Intel® Rapid Storage Technology application from the item in the Start menu (note do not run Intel® OptaneTM Memory & Storage Management and Intel® Rapid Storage Technology application at the same time).
+Run the Intel® Rapid Storage Technology application from the item in the Start menu.

 When the Intel® Rapid Storage Technology application is launched the system will open the Status window.
 Here you can view the general health of the storage system.
 Various volume creation and management options are available depending on the system's status.